parinfer/parinfer.js/lib/README.md

 1. __When the editor opens a file__ you must first pass their content to `parenMode` and replace its contents with the result.
 This ensures indentation of a file is correct before using with Indent Mode.
+1. __Use Tab Stops__ to allow the user to quickly indent/dedent lines to
+   important points in Indent Mode.
+When the user presses <kbd>Tab</kbd> or
+   <kbd>Shift</kbd>+<kbd>Tab</kbd>, do the following:
+   1. Prevent <kbd>Tab</kbd> from doing its normal space insertion, or just remove them prior to the next step.
+   1. Run Indent Mode on the text, passing the cursor in as normal.
+BUT, if you have multiple lines selected, you must instead pass in the _starting position of the selection_ as the cursor.
+   1. The result returned by the previous step should include a `tabStops` property.
+These returned tab stops only represent open-paren positions, so you need to insert extra tab stops depending on your desired indentation conventions.
+For example, you can add a tab stop to represent a one-space indentation after every `[`, a two-space indentation after every `(`, or even get fancy by reading the text that comes after `(` to determine context-specific indentation, as is common in Lisp.
+   1. If you pressed <kbd>Tab</kbd>, indent the current line (or first line of the selection) to the next tab stop.
+   1. If you pressed <kbd>Shift</kbd>+<kbd>Tab</kbd>, dedent the current line (or first line of the selection) to the previous tab stop.
+   1. If there is more than one selected line that you are indenting, shift the subsequent lines by the same delta applied to the first.
+   1. If no tab stop is available in the direction you're indenting, just use two spaces as normal.

 1. __Allow mode toggling__ by using some hotkeys.
 For example:
   - <kbd>Ctrl</kbd>+<kbd>(</kbd> to toggle between Indent Mode and Paren Mode
   - <kbd>Ctrl</kbd>+<kbd>)</kbd> to turn Parinfer off